Tax incentives & subsidies

 Scope of services & disclaimer

-Users of the services offered by JTPP Helpdesk should be aware that the services are limited to provision of first-line, general information and advice, as legal tax advice can only be given by attorneys and certified public tax accountants in Japan.
-In case of the necessity of detailed legal advice the Helpdesk establish contacts with legally certified experts.
+Users of the services offered by JTPP Helpdesk should be aware that the services it offers are limited to the provision of first-line, general information and advice.
+Legal tax advice can only be provided by attorneys and certified public tax accountants in Japan.
+In case of the necessity of detailed legal advice the Helpdesk can establish contacts with legally certified experts for you.

 Through the above-mentioned services, the JTPP Helpdesk strives to support European SMEs in dealing efficiently with issues of taxation and accounting in Japan.
-Due to legal restrictions, the JTPP Helpdesk only can provide first-line information on taxes and accounting.
-The Helpdesk is however supported by a network of certified tax accountants, TKC National Federation (In Japanese).
+The Helpdesk is supported by a network of certified tax accountants, TKC National Federation (Japanese).
 This Federation has a membership 10.000 certified tax accountants, among which quite a few have broad experience in dealing with foreign-based SMEs active in Japan.